Hymne à l'amour: 2024 Olympic performance

-Canadian singer Celine Dion sang "Hymne à l'amour" in French from the first floor of the Eiffel Tower on 26 July 2024, at the culmination of the opening ceremony of the Summer Olympics in Paris.
-It was her first public performance since 2020 and the first since her 2022 diagnosis of stiff-person syndrome.
-Dion's version was released as a single on 10 October 2024, the 61st anniversary of Edith Piaf's death.
-It topped the chart in Quebec and reached number four on the Canadian Digital Song Sales chart.
-In France, "Hymne à l'amour" peaked at number 65.
-"Hymne à l'amour" was nominated for Song of the Year at the Félix Awards in 2025.
+Canadian singer Celine Dion performed "Hymne à l'amour" from the first floor of the Eiffel Tower on 26 July 2024 during the culmination of the opening ceremony of the Summer Olympics in Paris.
+The performance marked her first public appearance since 2020 and her first since announcing her diagnosis of stiff-person syndrome in 2022.

+A live recording of the performance was released as a single on 10 October 2024, the 61st anniversary of Édith Piaf's death.
+The track peaked at number one in Quebec, number four on the Canadian Digital Song Sales chart, and number 65 in France.
+It was nominated for Song of the Year at the Félix Awards in 2025.